RetroReversing/retroReversing/categories/companies/datel.md

 There were many of these released for a third of the price of AR.
 However I believe the standard AR could do all the same cheats and would work out cheaper in the long run if you wanted to cheat in more than 3 games.
 <img width="50%"  data-image-full="https://user-images.githubusercontent.com/40120498/235313365-9f68f310-8e05-40d0-8d08-3a299cb15c26.jpeg" alt="Action Replay PS2 Ultimate Cheats" class="lazy-load" />

 One of the best examples is when they used their technology to add official team names into PES3 which was not allowed to use the official FIFA names.
 AFAIK it was not possible to do with with just AR codes/saves so this product was required.
 <img width="50%"  data-image-full="https://user-images.githubusercontent.com/40120498/235313435-b0f3842d-18e9-4110-bc17-efc37af0af6e.jpeg" alt="Action Replay Pro Evolution Soccer" class="lazy-load" />

 If you look at the Max Payne version, it is releasing the same day as the retail game which suggests Datel seem to have had early access to the final games before their release date.
-Other region versions wouldn't have all the same codes as they would have been re-compiled...
+Other region versions wouldn't have all the same codes as they would have been recompiled...
 <img width="50%"  data-image-full="https://user-images.githubusercontent.com/40120498/235313476-209dfa62-56fe-4dae-b6fb-d8ac811bda7d.jpeg" alt="Action Replay Max Payne" class="lazy-load" />

 One possibility is through their magazine subsidiary known as “Thin Ice Media” which published 3 retail magazines in the UK: GBX, G-force and PSi2.
 But would publishers really send preview copies to these magazines which were basically used as an advertising channel for Datel?